In 1945 Arthur C. Clarke posited the idea that three geostationary satellites could transmit messages across the planet

 - The need for inter-governmental and non-inter-governmental collaboration between stakeholders

-Within the group there were mixed views on regulation.
-Some wanted to build on existing principles and legal instruments, some felt it was too soon: “Elaboration would be premature and might hinder rather than promote international cooperation”.
+Within the group some wanted to build on existing principles and legal instruments, some felt it was too soon “and might hinder rather than promote international cooperation”.
 We can see in this a reflection of the decisions faced by policy makers today; how best to strike the balance between innovation and protection.

 At the end of 1969 the Working Group had commissioned further studies aimed at closing the gap between existing international law and the new technology in space communications.
 Legal committees were formed in Britain, France, Japan and the United States to look at spectrum management, the rights of performers and broadcasters, and protection of individuals from defamation and the invasion of privacy.

 From the outset the Working Party had concerns about the quality and consistency of news that that would be available as a result of the satellite broadcast industry.
-In a decision foreshadowing the modern concerns over ‘fake news’, they recommended a symposium to evaluate “the unique power of the audio visual medium and the state of social tension in the world, both of which have stimulated public and governmental demands for tighter controls over the presentation of news.
-A three-year study of the consistency and quality of news between print and television channels was commissioned.
+In a decision foreshadowing the modern concerns over ‘fake news’, they recommended a symposium to evaluate “the unique power of the audio visual medium and the state of social tension in the world, both of which stimulated public and governmental demands for tighter controls over the presentation of news.

 In the conclusion to the first year’s findings, the Executive Director of the IBI wrote, “the IBI’s aim is to stimulate and assist where necessary in supporting comprehensive long-term research projects as well as conferences, confrontations and studies in aspects of mass media not adequately understood.”

-These early discussions set the scene for the next 50 years of the IIC.
-What is the immediate future presented to us by technology, how do we best understand its impact and what policies will provide the best outcomes for society?
+These early discussions set the scene for the next 50 years of discussion facilitated by the IIC.
+Events today examine the immediate future presented to us by technology, how do we best understand its impact and what policies will provide the best outcomes for society.

 The decade ahead: A new era of satellites